maheshsabnis/ekddemoworking/readme.md

 - You MUST get the public IPs of the Node, run the following command to get the public IP
     -  kubectl get nodes -o wide
+        - Note: The above command shoes public IPs aka External IPs for nodes
+        - The one that does not show publiuc IP is internal Private subnet group node for internal communication

-To access the service, add the NodePOrt into the security group f the cluster in the INbout and outboud connection
+To access the service, add the NodePOrt into the security group of the cluster in the Inbound and outbouud connection

+# K8S Service DEployment Types on Clusters
+    - Cluster
+        - Nodes, Local VM that is having K8 Master Controller Service Running.
+THis also has IP Addresses
+            - Pods, Logical Sections in eachg node for containing Microservice Containers
+                - Containers
+                    - The Image
+                    - Each COntainer contain a single Image
+                    - These containers COmmunicates with each other using Private ports
+    - Internal IPs aka Private IPs
+        - These are called as  'ClusterIPs'
+            - These are used for INternal COmmunciations across Nodes with all its resoureces
+    - NodePort
+        - The Public Port the will be linkied with Private Port or Tareget Port to Communicate
+            - To access the NodePort, the Node's Piblic IP must be configured with the Port in security Group
+    - LoadBalalcer
+        - The Pure Public Dateway for the COmmunication